If you don't hear both sides,

-Hear Lakota, Cheyenne, Arapaho and Crow warriors' accounts of the fight, learn the military maneuvers of Custer, Reno and Benteen, and hear unpublished stories preserved in the oral tradition and passed to warrior's descendents.
+Understanding the military maneuvers of Custer, Reno and Benteen is important, but hearing unpublished stories preserved in the oral tradition and passed to warrior's descendents is too.

 Would you like a total history and culture immersion?